pragma-turner/tavernsandtales/_posts/2024-01-23-season-2-session-2-kidnapped.md

 ## Team Mistwood

-After a day's travel and a night of tales and song, the party once again picked up the trail and were rewarded with a clue to Lukith's whereabouts: the scrimshawed antler Jemwise had presented to her as a wdding gift.
+After a day's travel and a night of tales and song, the party once again picked up the trail and were rewarded with a clue to Vlakith's whereabouts: the scrimshawed antler Jemwise had presented to her as a wdding gift.
 The item had been dropped on a trail leading into the Shadowspire Mountains, home of the mighty giant clans.

 The group barely had time to process the notion of heading into rugged, giant-controlled terrain when they were attacked by a member of Xerakath's Blades who unleashed a mob of giant poisonous snakes, spiders, and wasps while casting druidic spells.
 The fight that followed was grueling, but the enemies were dispatched without any party members being incapacitated.

 While they were engaged in battle, Draevax magically opened an entrance in a stone bluff that ran alongside the road, which Elune and her guardsmen used to spirit Jemwise away.
 Draevax revealed himself as a Blade of Xerakath and dispatched Stellanor quickly and brutally before stepping into a tree and vanishing.

-There is now. a choice to be made: journey upward into the mountains to brave the giants and find Lukith?
+There is now. a choice to be made: journey upward into the mountains to brave the giants and find Vlakith?
 Or delve into the gloom of the underdark to hunt the traitorus Elune and rescue here kind if inept brother?